veillette/physics-book/contents/ch7GravitationalPotentialEnergy.md

 <div class="title">
 Making Connections: Take-Home Investigation—Converting Potential to Kinetic Energy
 </div>
 One can study the conversion of gravitational potential energy into kinetic energy in this experiment.
-On a smooth, level surface, use a ruler of the kind that has a groove running along its length and a book to make an incline (see [Figure](#fig4)).
+On a smooth, level surface, use a ruler of the kind that has a groove running along its length and a book to make an incline (see [Figure 4](#fig4)).
 Place a marble at the 10-cm position on the ruler and let it roll down the ruler.
 When it hits the level surface, measure the time it takes to roll one meter.
 Now place the marble at the 20-cm and the 30-cm positions and again measure the times it takes to roll 1 m on the level surface.
 Find the velocity of the marble on the level surface for all three positions.
 Plot velocity squared versus the distance traveled by the marble.
 What is the shape of each plot?
 If the shape is a straight line, the plot shows that the marble’s kinetic energy at the bottom is proportional to its potential energy at the release point.

 ![A book is lying on the table and one end of a ruler rests on the edge of this book while the other end rests on the table, making it an incline.
 A marble is shown rolling down the ruler.](../resources/Figure_08_03_05a.jpg "A marble rolls down a ruler, and its speed on the level surface is measured. ")
 {: #fig4 height="150"}